Can You Deduct Your Home Office When You're an Employee?

 • necessary for the employer's business to properly function, or

-The convenience of employer test is not met if using a home office is for your convenience or because you can get more work done at home.
-For example, you won't pass the test if you have an outside office provided by your employer but like to take work home with you.
-But you would pass the test if your employer doesn't provide you with an office, or if there is some valid business reason why you must work at home.
+However, you would have passed the test if your employer didn't provide you with an office, or if there was some valid business reason why you had to work at home.
 In one case, for example, an employee was entitled to the home office deduction because her employer required her to perform work during off-hours when her regular office was closed.

-Basic Home Office Requirements
+Home Office Deduction Requirements

 You Must Use Your Home Office Exclusively for Business

-You can't take the home office deduction unless you use part of your home exclusively for your business.
-In other words, you must use your home office only for your business.
 The more space you devote exclusively to your business, the more your home office deduction will be worth.
-If you use part of your home—such as a room or studio—as your business office, but you also use that space for personal purposes, you won't qualify for the home office deduction.
+If you use part of your home, such as a room or studio, as your business office, but you also use that space for personal purposes, you won't qualify for the home office deduction.

-Additional Requirements
+Additional Home Office Deduction Requirements

 Home as Principal Place of Business

 The most common way to satisfy the additional home office deduction requirement is to show that you use your home as your principal place of business.
 How you accomplish this depends on where you do most of your work and what type of work you do at home.
-If you do all or almost all of your work in your home office, your home is clearly your principal place of business and you'll have no trouble qualifying for the home office deduction.
+If you do all or almost all of your work in your home office, your home is clearly your principal place of business, and you'll have no trouble qualifying for the home office deduction.

-If you work in more than one location, your home office still qualifies as your principal place of business if you perform your most important business activities—those activities that most directly generate your income—at home.
-Most employees probably can't qualify on this basis.
+If you work in more than one location, your home office still qualifies as your principal place of business if you perform your most important business activities (those activities that most directly generate your income) at home.
+If you perform equally important business activities in several locations, your principal place of business is where you spend more than half of your time.

 You Do Administrative Work at Home